fspacheco/robot-program/DobotStudio/lab-getting-started-mg400.md

 ![](img/using-dobot-mg400/movJ-program.png)

 But what is this _InitialPose_?
-It is defined in the tab Points, that you can access through the icon in the right side of the application.
+It is defined in the tab _Points_, that you can access through the icon in the right side of the application.

 ![](img/using-dobot-mg400/points-window.png)